How to Apply

 Application Process

-• Recommendation letters are required to be submitted online via Purdue University's Graduate School On-line Application.
+• Recommendation letters are required to be submitted online via Purdue University's Graduate School Online Application.
 The Department of Statistics WILL NOT accept recommendation letters that are hand delivered or sent via regular postal mail, express/courier mail or email.

 Test Scores